nrinaudo/nrinaudo.github.com/_optics/lenses.md

 ## Service → Classifier → name

-Now that we have lenses for all steps in our path and a way to compose them, we should be able to create a lens from `MlService` to `Classifier.name`:
+Now that we have lenses for all steps of our path and a way to compose them, we should be able to create a lens from `MlService` to `Classifier.name`:

   <span class="figure">
 ![Classifier](./img/service-name.svg)